pookatv/InitfsTools/README.md

 <img width="128" height="128" src="./resources/app.ico" />

 # Frostbite InitFs Tools
-The ultimate toolsuite for all things InitFs related, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more...
+The ultimate tool suite for all things InitFs related, featuring multi-format decryption support, a command dictionary, type extractor, diff checker, and more...

 Note: If an InitFs file asks you for an AES key, I will not provide it.
 A quick google search may help.